kanghoward/rrt-ros-implementation/README.md

     - Returns a boolean value indicating true if the point is unoccupied and false if occupied.
 The candidate is required to implement the logic in this function.

 - `void plan()`:
-    -> Given a map, the initial pose, and the goal, this function will plan a collision-free path through the map from the initial pose to the goal using the RRT or RRT* algorithm
+    -> Given a map, the initial pose, and the goal, this function will plan a collision-free path through the map from the initial pose to the goal using the RRT or RRT* algorithm based on configuration in [cfg/config.yaml]